jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 if we want.
 For convenience, we will just use the notation $w$ to mean either of the above two, and use the notation $n$ to denote the significand part of it, i.e., either $2f_{c}$ or $2f_{c}+1$.

-Also, we will always assume that $w$ is strictly positive since once this case is done the other cases can be done easily.
+Also, we will always assume that $w$ is strictly positive since once positive case is done then the other cases, zero, negative, infinities, or NaN, can be done easily.

 So what does it mean by obtaining decimal digits from $w$?
 By *the* $k$*th decimal digit of $w$*, we mean the number